campfireman/tiny-ml/docs/final_presentation.md

 ## Future Work

 - Get rid of dynamic memory allocations
-- Optimize Fourier Transformation even more
+- Optimize Fourier Transformation even more (radix 4)
 - More data augmentation
 - More advanced architectures
 - NAS is promising as hyperparameters are quite random at the moment